-IOOF adopts a Three Lines of Defence Model to govern risk management activities across the organisation.
+Insignia Financial adopts a Three Lines of Defence Model to govern risk management activities across the organisation.
 The model is represented as follows:

-First Line of Defence - Business Ownership

-The first line of defence is business line management and employees, which means that business units are accountable for identifying, managing and owning the risks inherent in the products, services, activities, processes and systems for which they are responsible.
+First Line of Defence Business Management The first line of defence is business line management and employees, which means that business units are accountable for identifying, managing and owning the risks inherent in the products, services, activities, processes and systems for which they are responsible.

-Second Line of Defence - Independent Risk & Compliance Function

-The second line of defence is the independent Enterprise Risk Management function comprising the Chief Risk Officer and the Enterprise Risk & Compliance Team.
+Second line of defence Enterprise Risk & Compliance Function The second line of defence is the independent Enterprise Risk Management function comprising the Chief Risk Officer and the Enterprise Risk & Compliance Team.